IBIResearch/DictionaryBasedBackgroundEstimation/README.md

 ## Installation

 In order to use this code one first has to download Julia (version 1.6 or later), clone this repository and navigate to the folder in the command line.
-The example script automatically activates the environment and install all necessary packages.
+The example script automatically activates the environment and installs all necessary packages.

 ## Execution
 After installation the example code can be executed by running `julia` and entering